click to call

 Unreinforced Masonry Structures

 Also called URM, these buildings are made from “weak” materials like Red Brick, adobe or even weaker types of brick.
 The mortar surrounding these materials is not strong enough to resist earthquakes or subsequent seismic shocks.
-An earthquake retrofitting allows proper anchoring for the roof and walls, as well as the ability to install braces for the building and adding partition walls.
+An earthquake retrofitting allows proper anchoring for the roof and walls, as well as the ability to install braces for the building and add partition walls.

 Office Buildings